1982 Year Six

 The studio complex was increased in size with the addition of another room.
 The idea of a second studio was decided upon even though the bank account could not stand it.

-The stall at the Ascot carnival had been particularly successful with a profit of over £40 The Saturday Win A disc, phone in competition was a great success, free records were given away by David's record shop in Bracknell this kept us in prizes.
+The Saturday Win A disc, phone in competition was a great success, free records were given away by David's record shop in Bracknell this kept us in prizes.
 A large quantity of these were never hits.
 One record We did give away did get to number one in the national charts, so We had to buy a new copy: Renee & Renato's save your love," OOPS ".

 It was diamond jubilee year at the hospital.
 The fete was opened by Tom 0,Connor,and Iris Williams.
 A lack of preparation this year by the radio staff and League of Friends, meant embarrassing moments when the openers of the fete couldn't be heard due to the pa system, not working.